We scale up clean cooling solutions.

 Working collaboratively with our funding and implementing partners, we've supported gigaton-scale emissions reductions and improved access to clean cooling.

 In 2021, we refreshed our strategy and updated our name to reflect our revised scope of work.
-Now, as the Clean Cooling Collaborative, we will continue to build on our past efforts to place cooling on the global agenda by catalyzing organizations, companies, and governments to bring efficient, climate-friendly cooling policies, financing, and technology solutions to the world.
+As the Clean Cooling Collaborative, we will continue to build on our past efforts to place cooling on the global agenda by catalyzing organizations, companies, and governments to bring efficient, climate-friendly cooling policies, financing, and technology solutions to the world.

-Our team
+Our program team

-The Clean Cooling Collaborative team, under the governance of its Funder Advisory Committee, sets the strategic framework of the program, oversees investment in cooling interventions, manages programmatic partnerships and reporting, and tracks progress
+Under the governance of its Funder Advisory Committee, the Clean Cooling Collaborative team sets the strategic framework of the program, oversees investment in cooling interventions, manages programmatic partnerships, and tracks progress against an established results framework.

 Noah Horowitz